zelmasbahi/msid/src/en/motivation.md

 title: Our Motivation
 ---

-# Our Motivation for Establishing MSID Online
+# Our Motivation for Establishing Msid Online

 ## Our Mission

-The **MSID Online** project was launched from our deep belief in the importance of authentic and balanced education that combines Islamic values with contemporary skills.
+The **Msid Online** project was launched from our deep belief in the importance of authentic and balanced education that combines Islamic values with contemporary skills.

 In a world where life accelerates and challenges increase, knowledge remains an unwavering light and a bridge connecting our children to their roots and identity wherever they are.